outpaddling/libxtend/README.md

 See the [Joyent Cloud Services Site](https://pkgsrc.joyent.com/) for available package sets.

-## To build libxtend locally (for development purposes, not recommended for
+## To build libxtend locally

-regular use):
+Below are cave-man install instructions for development purposes, not recommended for regular use.

 1. Clone the repository
 2. Run "make depend" to update Makefile.depend